Coronet large cent: History

 During the War of 1812, a trade embargo was imposed between the United States and England, which had supplied the US Mint with copper planchets.
 The mint's supply was exhausted in 1814, and no Classic Head cents were produced dated 1815.
-It has often been written that no cents at all were struck that year, but coinage did resume in December of 1815 using an 1814 or 1816-dated die.
+It has often been written that no cents at all were struck that year, but coinage did resume in December 1815 using an 1814 or 1816-dated die.

 Once the embargo was lifted and the mint received new planchets, large cent production resumed, this time with a new design of the goddess Liberty by Robert Scot.
 The design change was made because the Classic Head cents received much criticism.

 In 1823, only proof cents were produced during the calendar year, all others were made in 1824 using back-dated dies.

-The new cents, known as Matron Head cents, were not much better, however, and numismatist Walter H. Breen called the design "a spectacularly ugly head of Ms. Liberty".
+The new cents, known as Matron Head cents, were not much better, however, and numismatist Walter Breen called the design "a spectacularly ugly head of Ms. Liberty".
 In 1836, Christian Gobrecht made several modifications to the design, giving the bust of Liberty a younger appearance.

 Gobrecht made further changes in 1839, creating the "Petite Head" Braided Hair cent.
 In 1843, the bust was enlarged and tilted upward, this design is known as the "Mature Head".